Duyi00/Hotel-Cancellation-Prediction/README.md

 4. Machine Learning and Conclusion

 Please note that the above hyper-links will open a notebook viewer, in order to render the interactive Plotly figures.

-## Overview
-Our repository is split into **3** sections:
-- [Datasets](https://github.com/Duyi00/Hotel-Cancellation-Prediction/tree/main/Datasets): Contains the CSV file of dataset as well as a pdf document detailing what each variable represents.
-- [1015.ipynb](https://github.com/Duyi00/Hotel-Cancellation-Prediction/blob/main/1015.ipynb): The notebook containing the code.
-Please _**download and run the file**_, this will allow you to visualise and interact with our `Plotly` express plots.
-- [HardRockHotelSG-Exterior.jpg](https://github.com/Duyi00/Hotel-Cancellation-Prediction/blob/main/HardRockHotelSG-Exterior.jpg): Picture for the markdown in the notebook.

 ## 1015.ipynb
 Our notebook is split into **3** sections: